Self-Organizing Railway Traffic Management: Experimental results

 The very large improvements observed with respect to FCFS show that the scenarios are actually quite complex, and optimization allows a much more effective traffic management than the application of the myopic rule.
-However, the optimization-based approaches do not achieve the same traffic effectiveness, SO being always slightly better than CEN and reaching an improvement of around $20\%$ in the best case, regardless of the type of delay considered.
+However, all optimization-based approaches do not achieve the same traffic effectiveness, SO being extremely close to CEN* and almost always slightly better than both CEN-1 and CEN-2 and reaching an improvement of around $20\%$ in the best case, regardless of the type of delay considered.